llm-bible/llm-bible.github.io/_publications/liguori2024power.markdown

 bibkey: liguori2024power
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.12893"}
-tags: ['Security', 'Training Techniques', 'Model Architecture', 'GPT', 'Applications']
+tags: ['GPT', 'Applications', 'Model Architecture', 'Security', 'Training Techniques']
 ---
 As the Windows OS stands out as one of the most targeted systems, the PowerShell language has become a key tool for malicious actors and